What buying a car is really going to cost you

 You see, it's not just the car you're insuring.
 You're also getting cover for any injury (and ongoing care) to you or someone else.
 That's the kind of money that doesn't bear thinking about - many millions of pounds.

-By the end of 2015, the average premium for a 17-year-old was £1,895.
+By the end of 2015, the average premium for a 17-year-old, new driver was £1,895.
 However, you could save big time with a black box insurance policy.
 Our average premium at that time was £1,394 for a 17-year-old, and that's before the 21% good driving discount they could get.

 You'll find your service schedule in the owner's manual for your car and it'll be different for every manufacturer.
 Generally, you'll want a service once a year to make sure everything is running nicely and keeping you safe.